Disc Disorders in Longmont

-Disc Disorder Treatment - Slipped Discs, Pinched Nerves And Disc Herniations
+Disc Disorder Treatment - Slipped Discs, Pinched Nerves, And Disc Herniations in Longmont

-The spine is comprised of 33 bones and 24 discs that are stack up upon each other.
-One point of clarification about the 33 bones of the spine is that the cervical spine or neck contains 7 segments, the thoracic spine or mid back contains 12 segments, the lumbar spine or low back contains 5 segments, the sacrum contains 5 segments that are fused together, and the coccyx also know as the “tail bone” is also fused containing 4 segments.
+The spine is comprised of 33 bones and 24 discs that are stacked up upon each other.
+One point of clarification about the 33 bones of the spine is that the cervical spine or neck contains 7 segments, the thoracic spine or mid-back contains 12 segments, the lumbar spine or low back contains 5 segments, the sacrum contains 5 segments that are fused together, and the coccyx also knows as the "tail bone" is also fused containing 4 segments.